Sean-Michael/hands-on-ml-notes/Part-I-The-Fundamentals-of-Machine-Learning/Ch-3-Classification/NOTES.md

 1. What does the random_state do here? `sgd_clf = SGDClassifier(random_state=42)`

+*Answer*: The `random_state` parameter sets the seed for the random number generator used during training.
+SGDClassifier uses randomness when shuffling the training data and initializing weights.
+Setting `random_state=42` ensures reproducibility—you'll get the same results every time you run the code with the same data.
+Without it, results would vary slightly between runs.

 2. I still am a bit confused by this syntax?
 It seems super simple/abstracted? what's it actually doing?

 ```python